How Much Is Your Life Worth? (Part 3 - What Your Life Reveals to Your Neighbors)

 People around the newly-saved see this war begin and then as God wins one battle and then another, they see the person changing on the outside to match the inside.

-Let's consider the example of Johnnie.
+Let's consider the example of "Johnnie."
 Before Johnnie got saved he used to cut loose with his friends and was a match for their spirit of sinning.
+Whatever his friends do Johnnie does and maybe does it with more intensity.
 Then Johnnie got saved and something happened that Johnnie is yet to fully understand.
 When his friends ask him out, Johnnie finds himself hesitating, a "small still voice" inside him is saying "don't go, things have changed."
 But let's say this time Johnnie decides to go anyway.
-He participates with his friends and with each drink or each dirty joke or whatever sin he commits with which he used to have no problem; now he is not having an uninterrupted good time.
+He participates with his friends and with each drink or each dirty joke or whatever sin he commits, with which he used to have no problem; now he is not having an uninterrupted good time.
 His friends see the conflict inside him and it makes them uncomfortable.
 Something is different about Johnnie and they can feel it.
 The difference is the presence of the Holy Spirit beginning His work in him.
 This work will continue Johnnie's whole life and seeks to remake him into the image of God's Son, Jesus.

 "And be not conformed to this world: but be ye transformed by the renewing of your mind, that you may prove what is that good, and acceptable and perfect will of God."
 (Romans 12:2)